QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

     # Set final state of sesolve() to be intial state for next loop

-    #concatenation data from each pulse into big lists
+    # Concatenation of data from each pulse into big lists
 ```
+You then can use the same plotting features from the original code with minimal, or no alterations.

 Because of the data structures that QuTiP uses, here is a helpful function to perform the concatenation: